 4. It supports well-being improvement

 When you step away from your desk, interact with coworkers and take a mental break, you’re improving your well-being.
-Not only does lunch with your coworkers allow you to chat and catch up, it can encourage you to try new foods, eat healthier and take the time to eat your entire meal rather than scarf down snacks between meetings.
-Once a week, challenge yourself by prepping your meals ahead of time so that you can eat healthy at work.
+Not only does lunch with coworkers allow you to chat and catch up, it can encourage you to take time to eat your entire meal rather than scarf down snacks between calls.
+Once a week, challenge yourself by prepping your meals ahead of time so that you can eat healthy during the workweek.

 Take the chance to break away from your desk and get up and move.
-Even if you just head downstairs to the building café, a new setting can be just the refresh you need to get through the busy afternoon.
+Even if you take your lunch to the park and talk with a colleague, a new setting can be just the refresh you need to get through the busy afternoon.